kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 {% endprism %}

 We take our document fragment and load it into the `#searchbox` element that's already on our web pages, an element which is curently represented in the variable list above by our `loadSearchBox` variable.

+At this point, is this what the JavaScript (not CSS) detection process looks like:

+1. our HTML page loads.

+2. if the page loads in a browser where JavaScript is __*enabled*__, `js/scripts.js` changes the `no-js` class in the `<html>` tag to `js`.

+3. the `<html>` tag's class is changed over to `js`, the `.js #no-js-searchbox` can be apply a `display:none` setting to the Google CSE search box currently on the page.

+4. `js/scripts.js` runs the code that builds the Tipue search box off-DOM.

+5. if the page loads in a browser where JavaScript is __*disabled*__, steps 3 and 4 can't happen because they need JavaScript to run.
+So the Google CSE search box won't be set to `display:none` and give our end-users option, but the Tipue search box won't be built.

+<a name="css-detection"></a>
+## Step 3: Use JavaScript to Detect whether or not CSS is enabled

+The code in step 2 works well if either JavaScript is disabled or if both JavaScript and CSS is disabled.
+But if *just* CSS disabled, things fall apart.

+If *just* CSS is disabled, JavaScript will change the `no-js` class name in our `<html>` tag to `js`.
+The point of this code was allow the invocation of the `.js #no-js-searchbox` so we can hide our Google CSE search box.

+But when CSS is disabled in a browser, it renders all custom styles usless and allows only the the brower's default styling to render.
+This means that the `.js #no-js-searchbox` selector be ignored and the CSE box will be visible.

+And since JavaScript is enabled in this case, the Tipue search box will load onto our page, meaning every page will have *two* searchboxes.
+That's bad so we need to detect if CSS is *enabled*, making sure that the Tipue search box isn't build if CSS is *disabled*.
+Which is fine because, as mentioned in the paragraph above, the Google search box box will be visible if CSS is disabled, giving our end-users a search option in every situation.

+Someone by the name of ["Kethinov" shared a very cool trick to detect if CSS is enabled with JavaScript](http://www.sitepoint.com/forums/showthread.php?592155-How-to-detect-whether-CSS-enabled-or-not-using-Javascript "How to detect whether CSS enabled or not using Javascript") over on the SitePoint forum.
+I made a few syntax changes but quite loyal to is clever code

+Let's update our already-existing `js/scripts.js` file so it looks like this:
+{% prism javascript %}
+(function(){

+  // Code that runs our Tipue search and loads it into 'search.html'
+  $(function() {
+    $('#tipue_search_input').tipuesearch();
+  });

+  // Variables that are global to this RequireJS module only var loadMenu,
+    isCssDisabled,
+    testcss,
+    currstyle;

+  loadMenu = function() {
+    var loadSearchBox = document.getElementById("searchbox"),
+      frag = document.createDocumentFragment(),
+      form = document.createElement("form"),
+      searchTextBox = document.createElement("input"),
+      searchButton = document.createElement("input");

+    form.action = "search.html";
+    form.setAttribute("role", "search");

+    searchTextBox.type = "text";
+    searchTextBox.name = "q";
+    searchTextBox.id = "tipue_search_input";
+    searchTextBox.placeholder = "Search...";

+    searchButton.type = "submit";
+    searchButton.value = "Search";

+    form.appendChild(searchTextBox);
+    form.appendChild(searchButton);

+    frag.appendChild(form);

+    loadSearchBox.appendChild(frag);

+  }

+  isCssDisabled = false;

+  testcss = document.createElement('div');

+  testcss.style.position = 'absolute';

+  document.getElementsByTagName('body')[0].appendChild(testcss);

+  if (testcss.currentStyle) {
+    currstyle = testcss.currentStyle['position'];
+  }

+  else if (window.getComputedStyle) {
+    currstyle = document.defaultView.getComputedStyle(testcss, null).getPropertyValue('position');
+  }

+  isCssDisabled = (currstyle === 'static') ? true : false;

+  document.getElementsByTagName('body')[0].removeChild(testcss);

+  if (isCssDisabled === false) {
+    loadMenu();
+  } else {
+    return false;
+  }

+})();
+{% endprism %}

 <!--

 Hiding elements using `display:none` is generally frowned upon from an accessibility standpoint.
 [The Yahoo! dev team has recommended another method since 2010](http://developer.yahoo.com/blogs/ydn/clip-hidden-content-better-accessibility-53456.html) but implementing it would mean that the Google search box would be picked up by a screen reader.